bmcilhenny/wwoz-to-spotify/README.md

 #### Hesitations
 Was thinking about using's Ruby's Spotify client wrapper but like flexibility of writing my own queries.
 Might go back to it if I run into issues with OAuth.
 OAuth is required to write to my playlist (add songs to WWOZ playlist).

+#### Issues
+WWOZ seems to not be consistant with the way they document their play feed, regular expression/gsub errors will no doubt occur when they mispell track names, artists, album names, etc.

 Sample of my scraped then constructed WWOZ endpoint:
 ```